AngleProtocol/angle-docs/concepts/faq.md

 ## Have smart contracts been audited?

-Yes, Angle's smart contracts have been audited by Chainsecurity and Sigma Prime.
-The code and audits have been published in [our repository](https://github.com/Anglecore module/angle-core).
+Yes, Angle core module smart contracts have been audited by Chainsecurity and Sigma Prime.
+The code and audits have been published in [our repository](https://github.com/AngleProtocol/angle-core).

 ## What stablecoins can be minted on Angle core module?